 I am a Master’s graduate in Public Policy from the Lee Kuan Yew School of Public Policy, National University of Singapore.
 I’m also a media and communications consultant.

 From 2006 to 2010, I studied Media and Communication with minors in News Writing, Multimedia Production (video, audio, and photography), Mass Communication, Public Relations, and Advertising.

-When I was 18 years old, I became a freelance reporter for Agence France Presse and a freelance writer for the Phnom Penh Post, one of the mostly read English news publication in Phnom Penh.
+When I was 18 years old, I became a freelance reporter for Agence France Presse and a freelance writer for the Phnom Penh Post, one of the most read English news publications in Phnom Penh.

-Between 2008 and 2014, I worked as a stringer and freelance reporter for various foreign news publications: Agence France Presse, Los Angeles Times, IRIN UN News Agency, the Independent UK, CSMonitor, the Phnom Penh Post, Global Voices Online, and more.
+Between 2008 and 2014, I worked as a stringer and freelance reporter for various foreign news publications: Agence France Presse, Los Angeles Times, IRIN UN News Agency, the Independent UK, CSMonitor, the Phnom Penh Post, Asia360s (Magazine), Global Voices Online, and more.

 I have trained on social media and given speeches to, university students, artists, professionals inside and outside Cambodia since 2008.

 In October 2011, I was one of the 10 UNESCO bloggers selected from a pool of nearly 600 applicants to cover the Paris UNESCO Youth Forum.